billkellett/databricks-kafka-demo/README-Kafka-demo.txt

 - Start Kafka and Zookeeper
 --- start_kafka.sh
---- create_kafka_topics.sh
+--- create_kafka_topics.sh (it's OK if this gives you an error saying topics already exist)
---- verify_kafka_running.sh
+--- verify_kafka_running.sh (will return a list of Kafka topics)

 IV.
 When you are ready to begin the demo

-- Start the event generator program, which emits 2 events per second on topic ratings_modifier
+- When the Databaricks notebook tells you, start the event generator program, which emits 2 events per second on topic ratings_modifier:
 --- java -jar kafka-event-generator-1.0-SNAPSHOT-jar-with-dependencies.jar

-TO BE CONTINUED!
+V. When you are finished with the demo

+- Stop the event generator on the Kafka server with CTRL-C

+- Stop Kafka and Zookeeper:
+--- ./stop_kafka.sh

+- Shut down the Kafka server.